Designing healthcare platforms trusted by 400,000+ users

-As MedBridge’s Senior Product Designer, my task has been to design products that “close the loop” for their enterprise product suite.
-Closing the loop means that providers can build therapy programs for patients, monitor progress, measure outcomes, track and report metrics, and interact with their patient in real-time.
-This consists of redesigning selected current products, researching and designing: a patient profile, program adherence data, and telehealth (video chat) experiences.
+As MedBridge’s Senior Product Designer, my role was to design products that helped “close the loop” across the enterprise product suite.
+Closing the loop (see graphic below) meant enabling providers to build therapy programs for patients, monitor progress, measure outcomes, track and report metrics, and interact with patients in real time.
+This work included redesigning selected existing products and researching and designing key experiences such as the patient profile, program adherence data, and telehealth video interactions.

-I am responsible for all of the user research, UX, visual, and interaction design for my products.
-I collaborate with product management on overall strategy.
-I provide all design assets (mockups, redlines, assets, etc.) to development, work with them to ensure understanding, adjusting and iterating as needed.
+I was responsible for all user research, UX, visual, and interaction design for the products I worked on.
+I collaborated closely with product management on overall strategy and provided complete design assets to development, including mockups, redlines, and visual assets.
+Throughout implementation, I worked with development to ensure shared understanding, iterating and adjusting designs as needed.

-My work at MedBridge is the left half of the circle.
-Integral in completing their enterprise offering.
+My work at MedBridge was the left half of the circle; an integral part of completing their enterprise product offering.

 Research